caotengde/nocs/README.md

 This one-shot process ensures precision and real-time efficiency.

 ### 3.3 Tracking with Mask Feedback
 The predicted foreground mask serves not merely as a per-frame output but also as a key structural component of the geometry–tracking pipeline.

-1. **High-precision pose input**
-   By separating the object from a cluttered background at pixel-level precision, the mask provides
+Firstly，by separating the object from a cluttered background at pixel-level precision, the mask provides
    ![equation](https://latex.codecogs.com/svg.image?high-confidence) observations for downstream **6D pose estimation**, effectively suppressing background noise and improving geometric accuracy.

-2. **Reference update for long-term tracking**
-   The mask is further used to automatically crop a new high-quality reference image
+Secondly，the mask is further used to automatically crop a new high-quality reference image
    ![equation](https://latex.codecogs.com/svg.image?I_t^{%5Cmathrm{ref}}),
    which captures the object’s latest appearance and scale.
    This freshly generated reference is **fed back** into the next round of **DINOv3 cross-view feature matching**, continuously refreshing the system’s memory of the target.